holtalex/Personal-site/PRIVACYPOLICY.md

 # Privacy Policy

+## Brief Summary

+This summary is provided for convenience only.
+It is **not legally binding** and does not replace the full Privacy Policy below.
+For complete and legally authoritative information, please refer to the full policy.

+**In short:**

+- The site does **not** collect personal data from visitors.
+- The site may use **strictly necessary, functional cookies** (for example, for security or performance), but **no tracking or analytics cookies**.
+- The site is hosted on Cloudflare Pages.
+Cloudflare may process technical data such as IP addresses under its own privacy policy.
+- The site displays publicly available statistics from third‑party services (such as gaming or coding platforms).
+These services may receive limited technical data (like IP addresses) when content is loaded, under **their own** privacy policies.
+- The site may link to third‑party websites, which are governed by their own privacy policies.
+- You can contact the site owner at **privacy@alexholt.uk** for privacy‑related questions.

+If you want the full legal detail, please continue reading the complete Privacy Policy below.

+---

 **Last updated:** 18/12/2025

 This Privacy Policy explains how this website, alexholt.uk, (the “Site”) handles information when you visit it.